André Vidal de Negreiros

-André Vidal de Negreiros (1606 – 3 February 1680) was a Portuguese colonial governor and military man born in the then colony of Brazil, known mainly for being one of the leaders of the Pernambucan Insurrection, also known as the War of Divine Light, against Dutch colonization in Brazil (1624–1654).
+André Vidal de Negreiros (1606 – 3 February 1680) was a Portuguese colonial governor and military man born in the then colony of Brazil, known mainly for being one of the leaders of the Insurrection of Pernambuco, also known as the War of Divine Light, against Dutch colonization in Brazil (1624–1654).

 Biography

 André Vidal de Negreiros was the son of Francisco Vidal, born in Lisbon, and his wife, Catarina Ferreira, born in Porto Santo, Madeira.
 Born in the São João sugar cane mill (engenho), in the Capitania of Paraíba.
 He never married, but by testament he endowed his various illegitimate sons with considerable material inheritances.

 In the context of the Dutch invasions of Brazil (1624-1654), André Vidal de Negreiros fought against the Dutch in Salvador, Bahia (1624).
 After eight years in Portugal and Spain, he returned to Brazil to fight the government of the Dutch prince Maurice of Nassau, installed in Pernambuco and neighboring captaincies, participating in all phases of the Pernambucan Insurrection (1645-1654), when he mobilized troops and means in northeastern Brazil.

-He was named Field-Master, making himself known in command of one of the Patriot Army infantry terços, in the two battles of Guararapes, in 1648 and 1649, along with João Fernandes Vieira, Henrique Dias and Filipe Camarão.
+He was named Field-Master, making himself known in command of one of the units of the Patriot Army infantry, in the two battles of Guararapes, in 1648 and 1649, along with João Fernandes Vieira, Henrique Dias and Filipe Camarão.
 He commanded the siege of Recife that resulted in the Dutch capitulation in the year 1654.